evgenii/RL78/G14/sensor_activation_snooze_mode/README.txt

 The interval timer is used as a hardware trigger source for the ADC sampling.

-At the beginning of a cycle, timer RJ is running and its output it either low or high, depending on what an external sensor requires to be in the switched off state.
+At the beginning of a cycle, timer RJ is running and its output is either low or high, depending on what an external sensor requires to be in the switched off state.

 After the elapsing of the timer RJ "idle time", the sensor gets powered on for a certain time before the measurement is taken.
 This is accomplished by the output of timer RJ which toggles from the "idle" state to its active state.